-Other Significant Matters, Findings or Issues
+Other Significant Matters, Findings, or Issues

-In the normal course of our professional association with Salton Sea Authority, we generally discuss a variety of matters, including the application of accounting principles and auditing standards, significant events or transactions that occurred during the year, operating conditions affecting the entity, and operating plans and strategies that may affect the risks of material misstatement.
-None of the matters discussed resulted in a condition to our retention as the Orange County Local Agency Formation Commission Organization's auditors.
+In the normal course of our professional association with the Commission, we generally discuss a variety of matters, including the application of accounting principles and auditing standards, significant events or transactions that occurred during the year, operating and regulatory conditions affecting the entity, and operational plans and strategies that may affect the risks of material misstatement.
+None of the matters discussed resulted in a condition to our retention as the Commission's auditors.